jezza64/jbnotes/Crypto_Defi_Dapps.md

 2. Keepers

-    DO arbitrage between DEXs, and liquidate unhealthy contracts on Defi for a fee. require capital, borrow it form liquidity providers and give profits.
+    Do arbitrage between DEXs, and liquidate unhealthy contracts on Defi for a fee. require capital, borrow it form liquidity providers and give profits.
     Need a strategy to make a profit as one transactions, e.g. arbitrage between Uniswap and Kyber.
     Implement as smart contract (a keeper)